 Once your claim is submitted

 What happens next depends on how the tradesperson responds.

 The threat of imminent action may be enough for them to settle the issue, meaning you get your money back.

 They may fail to reply at all, meaning you can win a judgement by default.

 Or, they can dispute your claim or make a counterclaim.
 In this case, you will be offered the chance of going through free mediation if you both agree, avoiding court, or you can proceed to a county court hearing where a judge will review your case and make a judgement - hopefully in your favour.

-If you have any concerns about handing over a deposit before your next home improvement project, you can get peace of mind from the off with MyBuilder Plus.
+If you have any concerns about handing over a deposit before your next home improvement project, you can get peace of mind with MyBuilder Plus.